0xRy4n/R3CI/README.md

 Because R3CI relies so heavily on mathematics to keep track of the the robots, you must be as precise as possible when taking these measurements.
-For simplicity, it is recommended you do this on floor with 1 sqaure foot tiles.
+For simplicity, it is recommended you do this on a floor with 1 sqaure foot tiles.

 You will also need to have a central computer to serve as the medium for robot communication.
 You will need to run server.py on that computer.
 The IP of that computer